aldipiroli/aldipiroli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 <!-- # 👨🏻‍💻 About Me -->
 # About Me
+I am a machine learning engineer at BMW AG working on autonomous driving.

-I am a PhD student at  <b><a href="https://www.uni-ulm.de/in/mrm/">Ulm University</a></b> (Germany), supervised by Prof. Klaus Dietmayer and in collaboration with <b>BMW AG</b>.
+Previously, I was a PhD student at <a href="https://www.uni-ulm.de/in/mrm/">Ulm University</a> (Germany), supervised by Prof. Klaus Dietmayer and in collaboration with BMW AG.

-I do research on 3D deep learning perception for autonomous driving applications, with a focus on robustness to adverse weather conditions.
+My research concentrated on 3D deep learning perception for autonomous driving applications, with a focus on robustness to adverse weather conditions.
 I did my undergraduate studies at the <a href="https://www.diism.unisi.it/it">University of Siena</a> (Italy), where I obtained a Master's degree in Robotics and Automation Engineering.

 In my spare time I enjoy travelling, running and reading a good book.